 By switching to eduroam, Drake students, faculty, and staff can connect to a global Wi-Fi service that provides secure and fast Internet connectivity at access points across the globe.
 This change benefits Drake faculty traveling for scholarly and collaborative work, students studying abroad and visiting other campuses, and anyone traveling to another participating eduroam institution.
 Drake’s mission of global citizenship requires worldwide secure Internet access.

-All students should switch from using DUStudent to connecting to the eduroam network by September 13.
+The DUStudent network was retired on September 13.
 Faculty and staff have until December 31 to start using eduroam instead of the DUFacStaff network.

 eduroam uses the latest encryption and authentication standards.
 It’s far more secure than commercially available public wireless networks and hotspots.